ryandeussing/jimhopper/_the-brain/cycles.md

 Our seeking circuitry is always active.
 Fortunately, unlike many other aspects of brain function, our seeking circuitry is *accessible* to us.
 Its functioning is something we can bring into awareness and contemplate.

 And we can choose: *What shall I seek*? *What should I seek as my highest priorities?* *What do I want to seek in this relationship?
 In this moment?
-In this moment with its conflicting motivations, and different parts of me that have been activated?*
+In this moment with its conflicting motivations, in which very different parts of me are activated and wanting to respond in very different ways?*

 We can also contemplate and choose our answers to these questions: What *really* makes me happy?
 What is my *motivation* for doing (or thinking or saying or writing) this?
 These questions and choices are at the heart of contemplative practices and how we put them into practice in our lives.